Getting around Sal Island: taxi, tours or independent travel

 • transport included,

-• no decisions during the day,
+• fewer decisions during the day,

-In exchange, you lose:
+In exchange, you lose some control:

-• control over timing,
+• less freedom over timing,

-This option usually fits better if:
+This option usually starts to make more sense if:

-• you’re staying several days,
+• you are staying several days,

-• you like improvising,
+• you enjoy improvising,

 • using taxis for everything over many days,